A HOUSE made of straw did not work for one of the three little pigs but for a Doubleview family it is ideal.

 Christian and Deepti Wetjen, both architects, built their energy efficient and flexible home at the highest point of Scarborough Beach Road in 2011.

-Known as the Wision House, it was the first approved property to use straw bale walls in the City of Stirling, which combine with insulated sandwich roof panels, passive solar design and double glazing to make the home comfortable year-round without needing heating or cooling.
+Known as the Wision House, it was the first approved and built property to use straw bale walls in the City of Stirling, which combine with insulated sandwich roof panels, passive solar design and double glazing to make the home comfortable year-round without needing heating or cooling.

 They also use a solar hot water system, solar panels, energy efficient lighting and rainwater tanks, generating more power than they use.